AI, Proof and Formalization Days

 69007 Lyon, France

-For questions related to the workshop, please contact
+For questions concerning the workshop or its materials, please contact ailys.coordination@ens-lyon.fr.

 Scientific context

-This initiative relies in particular on the AILyS project, a consortium currently bringing together eleven higher-education, research, and health institutions of the Lyon–Saint-Étienne site around AI.
+This initiative relies in particular on the AILyS project, a consortium bringing together higher-education, research, and health institutions of the Lyon–Saint-Étienne site around AI.